Yuhao018/Making-Journal/journal-pages/week-06.md

 ![Australia](../assets/week-06/australia.png)

+A choropleth map that visualizes the fraction of Australians that identified as Anglican at the 2011 census (Wikipedia, n.d.).

+Reference:

+Wikipedia. (n.d.).
+Choropleth map.
+Wikipedia. https://en.wikipedia.org/wiki/Choropleth_map

+Colour gradients make data differences stand out clearly.
+I might use varying colour depths to represent different categories.
+That makes me think about combining colour with circle size, it might express things more clearly.

 ## AI Usage Statement

 *Document any use of AI tools under an AI Usage Statement heading.
 Explain which tools you used and describe how you used them.
 Reference any AI-generated content (see [QuickCite](https://auckland.libguides.com/referencing-generative-ai-tools) for guidance).*